Mangiang/FindPath/README.md

 - Select "FindPath"
 - The path of the object (begining at the scene root) is now in your clipboard.
 - Paste it anywhere you need.

+Note : this script must be in the Assets/Editor folder.